acid-32bit/acid-32bit/README.md

-# Hi there, I go by Rogue 🔻
+# Hi there, I go by Rogue/Ac!d 🔻
 #### just a computer science student(currently on midway of finishing this thing).
 I also like to learn some other stuff on the side.

 ### what I know